Calvin-Abstraction/Calvin-Abstraction.github.io/content/contact.md

 +++
 title = "Contact"
+type = "page"
 +++

-## Email
-Our official email is abstraction@calvin.edu.
-But...for a reply (and for us to notice your email within a month), we prefer you email one of us directly:
+Contact us at abstraction@calvin.edu.

+.

+Sometimes you may have better luck with one of our personal emails:
  - Contact David at dar23 at students. calvin . edu
  - Or Aaron at alb83 at students . .... . edu

-## Chat with Discord
- - Join our Discord server: https://discord.gg/naVqgD5